K - the type of map keys. The map is invariant on its key type, as it

 See ImmutableSortedMap.sub

-Equivalent to subMap(fromKey, true, toKey, false)
+Equivalent to subMap(fromKey, true, toKey, false).

 ImmutableSortedMap<K,V> head(K toKey)